 The arithmetic mean of a variable is the sum of its values divided by the number of values.

-We have already seen how to calculate the mean of a vector in R using the function sum()
+We have already seen how to calculate the mean of a vector in R using the function sum():

-character to be a comment and does not try to interpret it as code.
+R considers anything that comes after a # character to be a comment and does not try to interpret it as code.
 You can write anything you like as a comment; programmers often use them to explain lines of code that are not immediately obvious, to document how functions or scripts are intended to be used, or to leave notes for themselves and otherwise.
 Since they have no effect, you don’t need to copy comments when you are running the examples given here.

-Or if we don’t know how many values there are in advance, we can use the function length()
+Or if we don’t know how many values there are in advance, we can use the function length() to count how many elements there are in the vector:

-Alternatively, we can just use the function mean()
+Alternatively, we can just use the function mean(), which does the same thing:

 The same is true of all the other statistical summary functions we will use in this tutorial.

 The median is the central value of a variable, if you put that variable in its numerical sequence.
-It also has a convenient function in R, median()
+It also has a convenient function in R, median():

 The choice of median or mode is largely determined by the shape of the distribution.
 If it is symmetrical (like the normal distribution), the mean is usually the best choice as it gives the most precise measurement.
 But with skewed distributions (like the log normal distribution), the median tends to be closer to the central tendency.
 The median is also less sensitive to outliers than the mean.